Craig Phinney, Executive Director / Founder

 Charis is a 1990 graduate of Buena Vista University with a degree in Business/Marketing and a 1992 graduate of Drake University where she received her Master's degree in Business Administration.
 Charis is also a graduate of Northwestern University's School of Police Staff and Command, Drake University's Certified Public Manager Program, the International Association of Chiefs of Police - Leadership in Police Organizations School, and the Iowa Association of Business and Industry’s Leadership Iowa Program – Class of 2009-2010.

 Outside of work Charis enjoys volunteer activities with the Heinz 57 dog rescue and with her church.
-She lives on a horse farm outside of Adel with her three children: Kayla – 16 and twins, Justice & Jaedyn – 14.
+She lives in Adel with her husband Dan and their three children: Kayla and twins, Justice & Jaedyn.

 Tim Denger has been involved in Law Enforcement for over 14 years.
 Tim is currently a Detective with Iowa State University Police in Threat Assessment and Management.
 Tim works extensively in the area mental health, and is trained as a CIT Officer and Crisis/Hostage Negotiator.
 Tim is also a member of the Association of Threat Assessment Professionals.